Chapter 10. Kernel

 The Boot Loader Specification (BLS) defines a scheme and file format to manage bootloader configurations for each boot option in a drop-in directory.
 There is no need to manipulate the individual drop-in configuration files.
 This premise is particularly relevant in RHEL 8 because not all architectures use the same bootloader:

 ppc64lewith Open Power Abstraction Layer (OPAL) uses

 Each bootloader has a different configuration file and format that has to be modified when a new kernel is installed or removed.
-In the previous versions of Red Hat Enterprise Linux the component that permitted this work was the
+In the previous versions of RHEL, the component that permitted this work was the

 grubby utility.
-However, for Red Hat Enterprise Linux 8 the bootloader configuration was standardized by implementing the BLS file format, where
+However, for RHEL 8 the bootloader configuration was standardized by implementing the BLS file format, where

 grubby works as a thin wrapper around the BLS operations.

 10.4.2.
 Early kdump support in RHEL